Sir John Mordaunt, 9th Baronet

 Sir John Mordaunt, 9th Baronet (24 August 1808 – 27 September 1845) was an English politician.

 He was appointed High Sheriff of Warwickshire in 1833 and represented the constituency of South Warwickshire. from 1835 to 1845.

-He was one of the Mordaunt Baronets and was succeeded by Sir Charles Mordaunt, 10th Baronet.
+He was one of the Mordaunt Baronets, succeeding his father Sir Charles Mordaunt, 8th Baronet to the title.
+Upon his death, he was succeeded by his eldest son Sir Charles Mordaunt, 10th Baronet.
+His younger son was the cricketer John Mordaunt.